Understanding your survey results

 If Sarah hits her 1-year tenure on November 24th, 2020, we will bucket Sarah to be in the 'Tenure = 1-2 years' based on today's date (December 2nd, 2020).
 Since on Dec 2nd, she is in the 1-2 year bucket, she's attached to that.
 Until she hits past her 2 years on November 25th, 2021.
 On November 25th, 2021, if the HR Admin views the Filter results, any of Sarah's responses will now only be shown now if the 'Tenure = 2-4 years' filter is selected.

-If you are comparing a survey against itself, the delta score shown once a filter is applied is the comparison of the scores calculated from the people that match the filter compared to all survey responders.
-For more information on how scores are calculated, check out our article here.
+If you are comparing a survey against another survey using the Compare dropdown or against itself via filters, the delta score shown is the comparison of the scores calculated from the people that match the filter compared to all survey responders.
+For more information on how scores are calculated, check out Understand Survey Score Calculation.